DZone

 How It Works

 In this section, we will focus on the classes responsible for concurrent session management in Spring Security rather than authentication management and events publishing.
-So in order to simplify the explanation, all the authentication mechanism including the authentication manager, the authentication provider, the authentication event publisher... will be represented by the AuthenticationManager
+So in order to simplify the explanation, all the authentication mechanism including the authentication manager, the authentication provider, the authentication event publisher... will be represented by the AuthenticationManager.

-- When a user authenticates successfully, the
+1. When a user authenticates successfully, the AuthenticationManager sends an event to the ConcurrentSessionControlAuthenticationStrategy.

-checks if the number of open sessions, including the current one, exceeds the maximum number of allowed sessions.
-If not exceeded, the processing ends at this stage allowing the user to access the application. - If the limit is exceeded, the
+3. The ConcurrentSessionControlAuthenticationStrategy checks if the number of open sessions, including the current one, exceeds the maximum number of allowed sessions.
+If not exceeded, the processing ends at this stage allowing the user to access the application.

-expires the oldest session of the authenticated user and allows him to access the application.
+2. If false, the ConcurrentSessionControlAuthenticationStrategy expires the oldest session of the authenticated user and allows him to access the application.

 How to Use It